expo/snack/website/README.md

 ### Expo API server (www)

-Start the `www` server. `expo-www-proxy` automatically detects the local server and routes all trafic to localhost:3000 when possible.
+Start the `www` server. `snack-proxies` automatically detects the local server and routes all trafic to localhost:3000 when possible.

 ```sh
 # expo/universe